gitbra/pwic/README.md

 - Install Python: `apt-get install python3`
 	- Depending on your operating system, use `python` or `python3` to invoke Python version 3 later
 - Install the dependencies: `python -m pip install aiohttp aiohttp-cors aiohttp-session cryptography imagesize jinja2 parsimonious PrettyTable pygments`
-- Optionally install your SSL certificate or generate your self-signed one: `python pwic_admin.py ssl`
+- Optionally install your SSL certificate or generate your self-signed one: `python pwic_admin.py generate-ssl`
 - Optionally but definitively write random characters in the secret salt `PWIC_SALT` in `pwic_lib.py` with a text editor
 - Make sure that the subfolder `db/` is writable
 - Initialize the SQLite database: `python pwic_admin.py init-db`